Research Labworks for MSc

 The topic is suitable for two groups with 2 students each.

-• Basic knowledge of Phyton programming
+• Basic knowledge in optics

 The topic is suitable for one or two students.